code-and-effect/effective_pages/README.md

 # Effective Pages

+A drop-in CMS solution for dynamically creating pages based off pre-defined templates.
+Create templates ahead of time (think one_column, two_column..) with defined editable content regions.
+Users can create content pages, choose a template, and use the fullscreen in-place editor to set their content.

 A full solution for creating, updating and templating content pages in your Rails application.

 Write templates that define content regions.